 As sophisticated as they are, you can find powder cleansers enriched with enzymes and powerful antioxidants.

-Powder cleansers are considered harsher than the liquid type of cleansers and most dermatologists advice you to use them at night for removing makeup and deep cleansing the face.
-The word “harsher” here means stay away from them if you have a sensitive skin type.
+Powder cleansers are considered harsher than the liquid type of cleansers and most dermatologists advise you to use them at night for removing makeup and deep cleansing the face.
+The word “harsher” here means stay away from them if you have a sensitive skin type, or if you are prone to atopic dermatitis.

 Bar cleansers are probably the most familiar and overly used type of cleansers in this group.
 I mean, if you have ever used a soap, then you have used a bar cleanser to clean your skin.